 Slower moving than the title implies, Seven Seconds TV series on Netflix is an intelligent, tense crime drama centered on the cover-up of a hit and run accident involving a New Jersey policeman.
 It’s the kind of show police procedural fans devour like a tub of buttered popcorn.
 Well acted, directed, and filmed, Seven Seconds is also heavy handed, with ironic contrasts and personal turmoil at every turn.
-Unfortunately, the loss of subtlety dulls the emotional impact of this otherwise binge-worthy thriller.
+Unfortunately, the lack of subtlety dulls the emotional impact of this otherwise binge-worthy thriller.

 Pete Jablonski (Beau Knapp, right) is new to the narcotics squad, recruited by Mike DiAngelo (David Lyons) for unknown reasons.
 Driving while distracted – his wife just admitted to the hospital – Jablonski hits something, then discovers a bicycle under the car.
 He doesn’t see the kid, Brandon, that was riding, but there’s blood on a nearby snowbank.
 DiAngelo and the rest of his team arrive on the scene and convince Jablonski to leave.
 A white cop killing a black kid looks bad for the Jersey City police department.
 A cover-up begins.